 Established in 1986

-Sheepland make Sheepskin Slippers.
+Sheepland make Sheepskin Slippers, Sheepskin Hats, Sheepskin Rugs and much more.
 We are a small family-run business creating the most beautiful sheepskin products in our farmyard workshop near Glastonbury, in the English county of Somerset.
 We make our traditional range slippers from natural sheepskin and they are all crafted by hand.
 We are very passionate about what we do and hope you can see why!

 Some of our most popular products are our fabulous Classic Range Sheepskin Boots (with a hardwearing sole for any winter chills!), Sheepskin Mittens, Sheepskin Luxury insoles, Sheepskin Flying Jackets and of course our handmade Traditional Range Sheepskin Slippers hand crafted sheepskin products.
 We supplied Sheepskin Rugs to Channel 5 Cowboy Builders Program, some time ago, much to the delight of the recipients!